pconwell/scripts/servers.md

 - [ ] Set up Plex Repo
 - [ ] SMART HDD Monitor (?)

+## Install RAM
+> 32 GB (8 x 4 GB).
+16 GB for each processor.

+## Install HDD
+> Two RAID arrays.
+One for the OS and one for /plex videos

+* SAS
+  - PD 00: HP EH0146FBQDC (146 GB)
+  - PD 04: HP EH0146FBQDC (146 GB)
+* SATA
+  - PD 01: HGST HTS721010A9 (1 TB)
+  - PD 02: HGST HTS721010A9 (1 TB)
+  - PD 03: HGST HTS721010A9 (1 TB)
+  - PD 05: HGST HTS721010A9 (1 TB)
+  - PD 06: HGST HTS721010A9 (1 TB)
+  - PD 07: HGST HTS721010A9 (1 TB)

 ## Update firmware
 > I can't get the firmware to update.
-The bootable USB wouldn't work at all (it would boot but then 'couldn't find the .bin files).
+The bootable USB wouldn't work at all (it would boot but then "couldn't find the .bin files").
 Burnt a disk and it *acted* like it would work but then kept saying there wasn't enough memory.
 The firmware is all mostly up-to-date as is, and the changelogs don't show anything that should hender my needs.
 So, I'll just skip this for now.

 1. ~~~Download [R710 firmware ISO](https://dell.app.box.com/v/BootableR710)~~~
 2. ~~~Make bootable USB with [Rufus](https://rufus.akeo.ie/)~~~
 3. ~~~Boot to USB (F11 to get to the boot selection screen)~~~

 ## Set up RAID Arrays
 > This can take a while.